 The Québec maritime Blog

 Located on the south shore of the St. Lawrence River, the city of Rivière-du-Loup is a prime tourist destination, with its magnificent scenery, the vast array of activities it has to offer, its vibrant cultural life and, to top it all, some of the most beautiful sunsets in the world.
-Here are 7 reasons that will convince you to add Rivière-du-Loup to your itinerary during your vacations in Québec maritime.
+Here are 7 reasons that will convince you to add Rivière-du-Loup to your itinerary during your vacations in the maritime regions of Québec.

 1. Watch whales in the St. Lawrence River